 Myelodysplastic syndrome is an umbrella term for a group of bone marrow disorders, where the blood cells (immature) in the bone marrow do not mature properly or develop as healthy blood cells.
-It is estimated that the annual incidence for myelodysplastic syndromes is about 4.9 cases for every 100,000 people.
+It is estimated that the annual incidence of myelodysplastic syndromes is about 4.9 cases for every 100,000 people.

 Based on the number of blood cells affected and many other factors, myelodysplastic syndromes are categorized into several types.
-However, in about one in three patients, myelodysplastic syndrome may progress to become an aggressive cancer of the bone marrow cells known as acute myeloid leukemia (AML).
+However, in about one in three patients, the myelodysplastic syndrome may progress to become an aggressive cancer of the bone marrow cells known as acute myeloid leukemia (AML).

 Myelodysplastic syndrome with multilineage dysplasia - Two or three blood cell types are abnormal, with low numbers of at least 2 types of blood cell types.

 Myelodysplastic syndrome with ringed sideroblasts - Red blood cells in the bone marrow contain a ring of excess iron around the nucleus known as ring sideroblasts.
 The white blood cell and platelet counts are usually normal.

 Myelodysplastic syndrome associated with isolated del chromosome abnormality - Low numbers of red blood cells with a specific mutation (deletion of 5q chromosome) in their DNA.

 Myelodysplastic syndrome with excess blasts - Any of the three types of blood cells may be low and appear abnormal under a microscope.
 Very immature blood cells are observed in the blood and bone marrow.

 Myelodysplastic syndrome, unclassified - Reduced numbers of one of the three types of mature blood cells, with no specific signs of the other MDS subtypes.
 Either the white blood cells or platelets may look abnormal under a microscope.